oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/CombinationalLogic/sepia-filter/README.md

 The basic SYCL implementation explained in the code includes device selector, buffer, accessor, kernel, and command groups.
 This sample demonstrates a custom device selector implementation by overwriting the SYCL device selector class, offloading computation using both lambda and functor kernels, and using event objects to time command group execution, enabling profiling.

+## Build the `Sepia Filter` Sample

-## Setting Environment Variables
+### Setting Environment Variables

-Configure Command-Line Interface (CLI) development for tools in the Intel&reg; oneAPI Toolkits using environment variables.
+For working with the Command Line Interface (CLI), you should configure the oneAPI toolkits using environment variables.
 Set up your CLI environment by sourcing the `setvars` script every time you open a new terminal window.
-Doing so ensures that your compiler, libraries, and tools are ready for development.
+This practice ensures your compiler, libraries, and tools are ready for development.

-### Linux*

-Source the script from the installation location, which is typically in one of these folders:

-For system wide installations: `. /opt/intel/oneapi/setvars.sh`

-For private installations: `. ~/intel/oneapi/setvars.sh`

-> **Note**: If you are using a non-POSIX shell, such as csh, use the following command:
-> - `$ bash -c 'source <install-dir>/setvars.sh ; exec csh'`

-If environment variables are set correctly, you will see a confirmation message.

-> **Note**: You can use [Modulefiles scripts](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-modulefiles-with-linux.html) to set up your development environment.
-The modulefiles scripts work with all Linux shells.

-> **Note**: If you wish to fine tune the list of components and the version of those components, use a [setvars config file](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos/use-a-config-file-for-setvars-sh-on-linux-or-macos.html) to set up your development environment.

-### Windows*
-Run the setvars.bat script from the root folder of your oneAPI installation, which is typically:

-`"C:\Program Files (x86)\Intel\oneAPI\setvars.bat"`

-For Windows PowerShell* users, execute this command:

-`cmd.exe "/K" '"C:\Program Files (x86)\Intel\oneAPI\setvars.bat" && powershell'`

-If environment variables are set correctly, you will see a confirmation message.

-#### Troubleshooting
-If you receive an error message, troubleshoot the problem using the Diagnostics Utility for Intel&reg; oneAPI Toolkits, which provides system checks to find missing dependencies and permissions errors.
-See the [Diagnostics Utility for Intel&reg; oneAPI Toolkits User Guide](https://www.intel.com/content/www/us/en/develop/documentation/diagnostic-utility-user-guide/top.html).

-## Build the `Sepia Filter` Sample

-> **Note**: If you have not already done so, set up your CLI
-> environment by sourcing  the `setvars` script located in
-> the root of your oneAPI installation.
+> **Note**: If you have not already done so, set up your CLI environment by sourcing the `setvars` script located in the root of your oneAPI installation.
 >
-> Linux:
+> Linux*:
 > - For system wide installations: `. /opt/intel/oneapi/setvars.sh`
 > - For private installations: `. ~/intel/oneapi/setvars.sh`
+> - For non-POSIX shells, like csh, use the following command: `$ bash -c 'source <install-dir>/setvars.sh ; exec csh'`
 >
-> Windows:
+> Windows*:
 > - `C:\Program Files(x86)\Intel\oneAPI\setvars.bat`
+> - For Windows PowerShell*, use the following command: `cmd.exe "/K" '"C:\Program Files (x86)\Intel\oneAPI\setvars.bat" && powershell'`
 >
+> Microsoft Visual Studio:
+> - Open a command prompt window and execute `setx SETVARS_CONFIG " "`.
+This only needs to be set once and will automatically execute the `setvars` script every time Visual Studio is launched.
 >
->For more information on environment variables, see Use the setvars Script for [Linux or macOS](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html), or [Windows](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-windows.html).
+>For more information on environment variables, see "Use the setvars Script" for [Linux or macOS](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html), or [Windows](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-windows.html).
+>

+You can use [Modulefiles scripts](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-modulefiles-with-linux.html) to set up your development environment.
+The modulefiles scripts work with all Linux shells.

+If you wish to fine tune the list of components and the version of those components, use a [setvars config file](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos/use-a-config-file-for-setvars-sh-on-linux-or-macos.html) to set up your development environment.

 ### Include Files
 The include folder is located at `%ONEAPI_ROOT%\dev-utilities\latest\include` on your development system.